hollenbackhd/e-portfolio/README.md

             <h2 id="About">About:</h2>
             <p>Hannah Hollenback will be graduating in the Spring of 2023 with a bachelors in computer science.
-            She is currently working as a data anaylst at First Student - the largest provider of school bus services in North America.
+            She is a Montana native that has lived in Western Montana her whole life
             <br><a href="#Top">Top</a></p>

             <h2 id="Contact">Contact:</h2>